Plant-Based Options And Beyond Meat, Healthy Or Not?

 At the end of the day, a burger that is just as healthy as a fresh salad still doesn’t exist and food science still has miles to go.
 This is besides the point though, especially if you’re just looking for a decent meal replacement.
 The real point of comparison is a meat burger, not a bowl of broccoli.
 If you look at it from this perspective, then I think it’s safe to say that plant-based options and meatless products are pretty safe to eat.

-Some women may experience intense period cramp.
+Some women may experience intense period cramps.
 Here are ten natural ways to relieve period cramps.